 “Yet I will rejoice in the Lord.
 I will take joy in the God of my salvation.”

 Faith is total and complete reliance on God.
 God as he actually is.
 The true God.
 The God of the Advent.
+The God of the Apocalypse.
 The God of the incarnation.
 The God of the cross.
 The God of “to live is Christ.”

 How would you define faith?
 How does our faith in our union with Christ change how we wait for Christ’s return?

 This song is saying almost the complete opposite of Habakkuk and Paul… but it’s Josh Groban so…